 In response to Season 3 scheduled for a 2019 release date, I want to share much thoughts on one of my favorite TV shows.
 Besides Season 3, Millie Bobby Brown is gonna be in Godzilla: King Of Monsters, in a cinematic universe based on giant monsters, Finn Wolfhard signed up to voice Pugsley Addams in animated film of The Addams Family, David Harbour is now the new Hellboy in a reboot set to come out in January 2919, & Shawn Levy, who produced Stranger Things, is producing The Darkest Minds, which is suspiciously similar to The New Mutants from X-Men.

-This review doesn’t feature any pivotal SPOILERS related to tho article.
+This review doesn’t feature any heavy pivotal SPOILERS related to tho article.
 If you’re new to Stranger Things, feel free to read this non-spoiler review.
+By the way, some SPOILERS are light, but not heavily detailed.

 The Whole Season